Please Click on the Questions to See the Answers

 - 7,446 online page views

-With the two plans that are both approved, which one is the developer going to go with?
-How will they make this decision?
+With the two plans that were approved in 2018, which one would the developer have gone with?
+How would have made this decision?

-The owners have publicly stated that they prefer to work with the community under the Council-approved specific plan.
-If not overturned by referendum or delayed by litigation, the owners intend to file an application for a master site development permit that will be reviewed by the community, Planning Commission and City Council in 2019.
-The approved or a new SB 35 project is an alternative option for the owners.
+The owners had publicly stated that they preferred to work with the community under the Council-approved specific plan.
+If not overturned by the referendum, the owners intended to file an application for a master site development permit that would also be reviewed by the community, Planning Commission and City Council as early as 2019.
+The approved or a new SB 35 project is currently an alternative option for the owners.

 I understand that a number of transportation improvements are planned with the specific plan.
 What are they?
 What will be done with traffic signals, intersections, highway interchanges, parking, transit routes, carpooling, automated shuttles, employer-employee incentives etc.?

-In the development agreement, the owner will provide $11M for Wolfe Road/I-280/Junipero Serra Trail improvements – this covers traffic signals, intersections, and other amenities that will manage how and what types of traffic moves through the area, plus $1M for Community Shuttle pilot and, if successful, $750K each subsequent 9 years.
+In the development agreement, the owner would have provided $11M for Wolfe Road/I-280/Junipero Serra Trail improvements – this would have covered traffic signals, intersections, and other amenities that would manage how and what types of traffic would move through the area, plus $1M for a Community Shuttle pilot and, if successful, $750K annually for 9 subsequent years.

-The specific plan also includes improved streetscapes, frontage road along Wolfe, improved bike and multi-user path ways, parking and curb space management for pedestrian safety and driver convenience.
-The master site development permit process allows community review of these facilities once proposed.
+The specific plan also included improved streetscapes, a frontage road along Wolfe, improved bike and multi-user path ways, parking and curb space management for pedestrian safety and driver convenience.
+The master site development permit process would have allowed the community review of these facilities once proposed.